mahogny/Endrov/ev/endrov/flowMeasure/readme.txt

 for each object.
 The threshold value can be adjusted using the first slider and user may navigate through the stack using a second slider.
 Results are presented both as a results table and as new stacks where either the full volume, the edges of each particle, the centre of mass or centre of intensity is represented.
 On this stack, each structure appears under a different colour.
 A tick box allows logging a summary of the overall measurement (useful to keep a track of successive counts).

+from analyze particles ====

+area
+standard deviation
+min and max gray value
+center of mass
+bounding rectangle
+circularity
+mean gray value
+modal gray value
+centroid
+perimeter
+fit ellipse
+ferets diameter
+limit to threshold

+my own suggestions ===

+texture statistics
+euler number
+PCA

+====== flow object ====

+new MeasureParticle()
+.enablePCA(true);
+etc

+flow object, lots of check boxes

+separate plugins, how to combine measurements?
+* joinProp (general, works on keys)
+* have other measures register into the analyze

+==== store objects or decimals? ====

+objects -> can do some OOP.
+decimals -> easier filtering.

+==== next step: filtering measures ===

+Object name: ParticleProperty?

+more general would be key -> props, where key can be anything e.g. (frame, id) later also (trajectory) after identification etc

+how general should it be, when to use normal objects?